lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 ## Overview

-This paper concerns learning a text/audio latent space using constrastive learning.
+This paper concerns learning a text/audio latent space using contrastive learning.
 Like [CLIP](https://openai.com/research/clip) for audio.
 It has four main contributions:

 ### 1. Contrastive Language-Audio Pre-training (CLAP)